mipardo/pi-decimals-omp/README.md

 ## Introduction

 This program computes the Pi number using different Spigot algorithms.
-It can be used as a benchmark to compare and test the CPU performance in a single thread way or even in a multiple threads way.
+It can be used as a benchmark to compare and test the CPU performance in a single thread way or even with multiple threads.
-To perform the operations it is used a floating point precision library.
-This code allows you to use GMP (The GNU Multiple Precision Arithmetic Library) or MPFR (The GNU Multiple Precision Floating-Point Reliable Library) and comnbine this libraries with the algorithms supported.
+To perform the operations it is used a floating point precision arithmetic library.
+PiDecimals allows you to use GMP (The GNU Multiple Precision Arithmetic Library) or MPFR (The GNU Multiple Precision Floating-Point Reliable Library) and combine this libraries with the algorithms supported.

 ### Spigot Algorithms